StefanusYudi22/Ubuntu-Shell-Data-Wrangling/README.md

 - `category` : will be contain category of the purchased product
 - `product_name` : will be contain name of the purchased product

-## Project Task
+## Project Step by Step
+1. Prepare the necessary requirement for this program `python` `pip` `csvkit` `unzip` `virtualenv`
-1. Create `traffic-ecommerce-cleaner.sh` file then make it executable
+2. Create `traffic-ecommerce-cleaner.sh` file then make it executable
-2. Create `data` directory folder at the same directory of `traffic-ecommerce-cleaner.sh`.
-Download [data.zip](https://drive.google.com/file/d/1rKkUQU-sXIDka3rVNBahp6q3wDhrPY-1/view>) from this google drive and place the zip file in the `data` folder
+3. Create `data` directory folder at the same directory of `traffic-ecommerce-cleaner.sh`.
+4. Download [data.zip](https://drive.google.com/file/d/1rKkUQU-sXIDka3rVNBahp6q3wDhrPY-1/view>) from this google drive and place the zip file in the `data` folder
-3. Make `traffic-ecommerce-cleaner.sh` with following flow chart
+5. Make `traffic-ecommerce-cleaner.sh` with following flow chart

 ![Alt text](image/flowchart.jpg)

-4. Execute the ‘traffic-ecommerce-cleaner.sh’
+6. Execute the `traffic-ecommerce-cleaner.sh`
-5. Then there will be this output in local terminal
+7. Finally there will be this output in local terminal

 ![Alt text](image/table2.jpg)

-6. If `data_clean.csv` isn’t in `data` directory before executing `traffic-ecommerce-cleaner.sh`, there will be `data_clean.csv` in `data` directory
+8. If `data_clean.csv` isn’t available in `data` directory before executing `traffic-ecommerce-cleaner.sh`, there will be `data_clean.csv` in `data` directory after executing the `traffic-ecommerce-cleaner.sh`

-## How To Use This Program
+## How To Use This Repository

 1. Make sure you’ve install `python`, and `pip` in your local device
 2. Install `csvkit` by executing `pip install csvkit` inside your terminal
-3.	install `unzip` command in linux terminal by executing `sudo apt-get install unzip` you will be prompted input password
+3. Install `unzip` command in linux terminal by executing `sudo apt-get install unzip` you will be prompted input password
 4.	clone this repository into your local machine, you will get `Ubuntu-Shell-Data-Wrangling` repository folder
 5.	download [data.zip](https://drive.google.com/file/d/1rKkUQU-sXIDka3rVNBahp6q3wDhrPY-1/view>) into your local machine and place in  `data` folder in the `Ubuntu-Shell-Data-Wrangling` repository folder
 6. Execute the `traffic-ecommerce-cleaner.sh`